 When the 1911 craftsman home that we’d been eyeing for 7 years hit the market in 2016, we wasted no time making a serious offer.

 With 4 seasons behind us, our design emerged.
 First we obliterated the kitchen, exposing original tongue-and-groove walls and a gorgeous maple floor.
-With all new stainless appliances and open commercial shelving, the meeting of old and modern give the hearth of our home a warm and comfortable welcome.
-Next, a fresh coat of paint, both indoors and out, awakened a sense of pride this old home hasn’t felt in decades.
+With all new stainless appliances and open commercial shelving, the meeting of original and modern give the hearth of our home a warm and comfortable welcome.
+And throughout, linoleum gave way to hardwood, drywall to tongue and groove, and paint to bare wood.
+We awakened a sense of pride this old home hasn’t felt in decades.